kubedb/docs/docs/guides/proxysql/overview/configure-proxysql.md

 # Configure ProxySQL

-Now ProxySQL has native support for Galera Cluster and Group Replication.
+ProxySQL has native support for Galera Cluster and Group Replication.
 ProxySQL can,

 - monitor of the backend servers in real-time
 - redirect the traffic transparently